Celeste Ng

 Celeste Ng (/səˈlɛst ˈɪŋ/ sə-LEST ING; 伍绮诗; born July 30, 1980) is an American writer and novelist.
 Her short stories have been published in a variety of literary journals.
-Ng's first novel, Everything I Never Told You, released on June 26, 2014, won the Amazon Book of the Year award as well as praise from critics.
+Ng's first novel, Everything I Never Told You, released in 2014, won the Amazon Book of the Year award as well as praise from critics.
 Ng's short story "Girls at Play" won a Pushcart Prize in 2012 and a 2015 Alex Award.
 Her second novel, Little Fires Everywhere, was published in 2017.
 The TV miniseries based on the book premiered in 2020.
 Ng received a Guggenheim Fellowship in 2020.
-Her most recent novel, Our Missing Hearts, was released on October 4, 2022.
+Her most recent novel, Our Missing Hearts, was released in 2022.

 Early life and education

 Celeste Ng was born in Pittsburgh, Pennsylvania.
 Her parents moved from Hong Kong in the late 1960s.
 Her father Dr. Daniel L. Ng (d.
 2004) was a physicist at NASA in the John H. Glenn Research Center (formerly known as the NASA Lewis Research Center).
 Her mother was a chemist who taught at Cleveland State University.

 When Ng was ten years old, she moved from Pittsburgh to Shaker Heights, Ohio with her parents and sister.
 She attended the schools in the Shaker Heights City School District, from Woodbury Elementary all the way up to Shaker Heights High School.
 In high school, Ng was involved with the Student Group on Race Relations (SGORR) for three years and was a co-editor of the literary magazine, Semanteme.
 She graduated from high school in 1998.

 In the fall of 1998, she entered Harvard University, where she studied English and American Literature and Language.
 She then attended graduate school at the University of Michigan (now the Helen Zell Writers' Program), where she earned her Master of Fine Arts in writing.
 Her short story "What Passes Over" won the university’s Hopwood Award.